davitbzh/mlopstemplate/README.md

 ## Hopsworks MLOps Template

 ## Introduction
-Feature pipelines, training pipelines, and inference pipelines that share a common storage layer for the ML artifacts they produce and  consume (features, models).
-It provides a unified architecture that describes both batch ML systems and real-time ML systems.
+In this tutorial we will build a unified architecture that describes both batch ML systems and real-time ML systems and define feature pipelines, training pipelines, and inference pipelines that share a common storage layer for the ML artifacts they produce and  consume (features, models).

 MLOps is really about continual development of ML-enabled products that evolve over time.
 The available input data (features) changes over time, the target you are trying to predict changes over time.
 You need to make changes to